lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ### SUPER Permissions

-The super permissions below enable the same the feature as the ones aboves, with the benefits of not restricting on specific data keys (`SUPER_SETDATA`) or specific `addresses`, standards or functions.
+The super permissions below enable the same feature as those above, with the benefits of not restricting specific data keys (`SUPER_SETDATA`) or specific `addresses`, standards, or functions.

 <details>
     <summary><code>SUPER_SETDATA</code></summary>